mialkin/docs/csharp/concurrency/thread.md

 The [↑ `Thread.Yield`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.thread.yield) method causes the calling thread to yield execution to another thread that is ready to run on the current processor.
 The operating system selects the thread to yield to.

 `Sleep(0)` or `Yield` is occasionally useful in production code for advanced performance tweaks.
 It's also an excellent diagnostic tool for helping to uncover thread safety issues: if inserting `Thread.Yield()` anywhere in your code makes or breaks the program, you almost certainly have a bug.

+## Background and foreground threads

+By default, threads you create explicitly are _foreground threads_.
+Foreground threads keep the application alive for as long as any one of them is running, whereas _background threads_ do not.
+Once all foreground threads finish, the application ends, and any background threads still running abruptly terminate.

+A thread's foreground/background status has no relation to its priority or allocation of execution time.